Marshallese accomplice to illegal adoptions sentenced

-FAYETTEVILLE -- Maki Takehisa, 40, of Springdale received a sentence of a year of home confinement Tuesday for her role in an illegal adoption scheme involving Marshallese women.
+FAYETTEVILLE -- Maki Takehisa, 40, of Springdale was sentenced Tuesday to one year of home confinement for her role in an illegal adoption scheme involving Marshallese women.

 The year at home is part of a three-year sentence of probation.
 She also received a $900 fine.

-Takehisa tended to expectant Marshallese mothers brought to the United States who were paid to give their babies up for adoption.
-Paul Petersen, an attorney and a former Maricopa County, Ariz., assessor, ran the operation and employed Takehisa.
+Takehisa, who is from the Marshall Islands, tended to expectant mothers brought to the United States who were paid to give their babies up for adoption.
+Paul Petersen, a lawyer and former Maricopa County, Ariz., assessor, ran the operation and employed Takehisa.

 U.S. District Judge Timothy Brooks cited Takehisa's cooperation with the investigation after her arrest, agreeing to U.S. Attorney Clay Fowlkes' recommendation for a much lighter sentence than the maximum of one year in prison.